 Writing code to generate a unique hash is challenging, and confirming how well your code does this is difficult.
 That’s why using an established library like Fingerprint can make generating unique fingerprints much more accessible.

 Fingerprint is a device intelligence platform that generates accurate and unique visitor identifiers for a single website.
-We use a variety of techniques beyond canvas fingerprinting to be able to recognize return users 99.5% of the time.
+We use a variety of techniques beyond canvas fingerprinting to be able to recognize return users.
 Our identifiers are stable for months or even years, even after browser updates, when the user uses a VPN, or is in incognito mode.

 Additionally, Fingerprint Smart Signals provide additional data to help detect potentially suspicious behaviors like browser tampering, VPN, and virtual machine use.
 These signals allow companies to make informed decisions and develop strategies to protect their websites and provide better user experiences.